Jungfrau-Aletsch protected area: Physical features

 The Jungfrau-Aletsch site is almost untouched, except for trails and mountain huts.
 It is deeply glaciated.
 About half of the area is higher than 2,600 metres, a few hundred metres lower than the limit between the glaciers accumulation and ablation zones.
 The total area covered by glacier is 35,000 ha, it constitutes the largest continuous area of ice in the Alps.
 The largest and longest glacier in the Alps, the Aletsch Glacier is 23 km long and has a maximum thickness of 900 metres at Konkordiaplatz.

 Area

 The protected site covers an area of 82,388 ha, comprising the 53,888 ha existing World Heritage Site plus extensions at both ends totaling 28,500 ha.
-56% is within the Canton of Valais, 44% within the Canton of Berne.
+56% is within the Canton of Valais, 44% within the Canton of Bern.

 Flora and fauna

 Glaciers and barren rock constitute 80% of the area; 6% is forested, 5.2% is alpine meadow, and 8% is scrub.
 Altitude is the strongest factor influencing the distribution and diversity of the vegetation.
 Within the nominated area there are 1,800 species of vascular plants and 700 mosses.
 The growing period decreases with altitude, but there are 529 species of phanerogams and pteridophytes above the tree line.

 Broadleaf montane forest extends from 900 m to 1,300 m on north- facing slopes.
 On south-facing slopes the same zone is approximately 200 m higher.
 The subalpine zone lies between 1,300 m to 2,000 m, between the broadleaf and alpine zone.
 Characteristic species are the Swiss Pine (Pinus Cembra) and the Norway Spruce (Picea abies) on the north and south side respectively.
 An example of Pinus cembra forest is the Aletsch Forest above the Aletsch Glacier and near the tree line.
 It developed on the moraine of the glacier after its maximum extension in 1850.
 The zone directly above the tree line forms a girdle of moorland vegetation and Alpine grassland.

 1,250 fauna species have been recorded on the site, including 271 vertebrates: 42 mammals, 99 birds, eight reptiles, four amphibians and seven fish, and numerous invertebrates including 97 molluscs and 979 insects.
 As for the rest of the Alps, common species are the chamois (Rupicapra rupicapra), alpine ibex (Capra ibex), red deer (Cervus elaphus).
 Smaller mammals include the mountain hare (Lepus timidus), fox (Vulpes vulpes), ermine (Mustela erminea), marmot (Marmota marmota) and the reintroduced lynx (Felis lynx).